Connect Your Students with Watershed Science

 Close your eyes and explore different habitats in a whole new way – through sound.
 Join us on a safari tour, and learn what makes forests, lakes and fields unique places for wildlife to call home.
 Find out what animals are really “saying” and create your own “soundscape symphony” to learn about how sound travels and how animals use it to communicate.

 It’s all about location when looking for the perfect place to set up an animal home.
-Take the challenge and enter the fast-paced world of real estate, where students role play as agents, developers, conservation officers, and animals who are searching for their most desirable habitat.
+Take the challenge and enter the fast-paced world of real estate, where students role play as agents who are searching for a desirable habitat for an animal client.
 Discover the specific characteristics that make a habitat suitable and what happens when human and animal habitats become a little too close for comfort.

 Grade 5